Sections

 Editor's note:

-This blog is the second in a two-part series on centering youth in education research.
+This blog is the first in a two-part series on centering youth in education research.
 Read the second part here.

 Every 12th of August we celebrate International Youth Day to create awareness on youth issues impacting communities worldwide and to celebrate “the potential of youth as partners in today’s global society.”
 Part of celebrating this potential is engaging youth more intentionally in education research and ensuring that they are treated as essential partners and not token partners.
 The first in a two-part series, this blog presents three approaches to youth research as well as principles on how to be more conscientious of the role of youth in the design and implementation of education studies.
 The second blog will urge decisionmakers, educators, and other experts to move from the notion of “giving youth voice” to “centering youth voices.”